HuangChiEn/easy_config/pypi_pkg/README.md

     # which is very suitable for cell-based development enviroment (e.g. jupyter-lab)
     # Do not forgot, always declare cfg_str in global part, not in main_block
     # By the way, you're allowed to define section-params in the cfg-str,
-    #   however, it's not recommend due to it's readibility..
+    #   however, it's not recommend due to it's readibility!!
-    !!
     cfg_str = '''
     lr = 1e-4@float
     n_blk = 5@int